 Students majoring in history may opt to pursue initial licensure as an early childhood, elementary, middle school, or high school teacher.
-Also, history majors may pursue provisional licensure as a teacher of history or as a teacher of political science/political philosophy for the middle school and secondary levels.
-Students seeking initial licensure must complete the history major and a licensure program in education in one of the aforementioned areas of teacher licensure.
+Also, history majors may pursue initial licensure as a teacher of history or as a teacher of political science/political philosophy for the middle school and secondary levels.
+Students seeking initial licensure must complete the history major, education major, and a licensure program in education.